We’re planning a family brunch at our house this Sunday, and that’s probably my favorite of all meals to host.

 2 cups fresh baby spinach or baby kale, chopped

 generous sprinkle of Mexican Seasoning and/or Creole Seasoning

 sea salt and coarsely ground black pepper (to taste)

 hot sauce (optional)

-In a large skillet, add onions and sauté for about 5 minutes, or until they begin to brown.
+In a large nonstick skillet (like Scanpan), add onions and sauté for about 5 minutes, or until they begin to brown.
 Add a bit of water or broth to avoid sticking to the pan.
 Once the onions start to brown, add the bell peppers and jalapeño and continue to cook for a couple of minutes until they begin to soften, but are still tender-crisp.

 Stir in potatoes and black beans, and continue to cook until ingredients begin to blend together and are all rich in color.